Texans draft picks 2022: Full list of Houston's draft picks, order for every round - ProFootballTalk

 Houston re-signed center Justin Britt to a two-year extension this offseason and could use the No. 3 pick to add another starter to the offensive line.
 Tackles Evan Neal (Alabama) and Ickey Ekwonu (NC State) could see their name called by Houston to help protect Mills as he continues his development in the NFL.

-Click here for the entire 2022 NFL Draft order and keep reading to see where the Texans will be making picks in the 2022 NFL Draft.
+Click here for the entire 2022 NFL Draft order and keep reading to see who the Texans take in the 2022 NFL Draft.
+Coverage of the latest news from around the NFL is available all year round on PFT’s Peacock channel.

 Houston Texans 2022 NFL Draft Picks: